Bandarawela Central College

-Bandarwela Madya Maha Vidyalaya (Bandarawela Central College) is a public school in Uva province, Sri Lanka which was founded in 1942 as a section of Royal College Colombo.
+Bandarawela Central College, also known as Bandarwela Madya Maha Vidyalaya, is a public school in Uva province, Sri Lanka which was founded in 1942 as a section of Royal College Colombo.
 A national school, controlled by the central government (as opposed to the Provincial Council), it provides primary and secondary education.
 Bandarawela Central College has supplied many undergraduates from Badulla District to local universities.

 History

 The foundation for the establishment of the college was laid by a Japanese bomb attack on Colombo during World War II.
 In 1942, Forms 1 to 3 of the Royal College, Colombo were moved to Glendale Bungalow in Bandarawela, where BCC stands today.
 In 1944, the Royal Preparatory School was also moved to the same place; in 1948, they were moved back to Colombo.